apache/jackrabbit-oak/oak-run/README.md

 The following operations are available:

     --collect-garbage          - Execute garbage collection on the data store.
 If only mark phase to be run specify a true parameter.
     --check-consistency        - List all the missing blobs by doing a consistency check.
+If only mark phase to be run specify a true parameter, in which case only the references will be retrieved.
     --dump-ref                 - List all the blob references in the node store --dump-id                  - List all the ids in the data store --get-metadata             - Retrieves a machine readable format GC datastore metadata